LetMeDislike/Server/README.md

-# LetMeDislike Extension
+# LetMeDislike Server

-The official extension for LetMeDislike
+The official server for the LetMeDislike extension.
+Serves as a datasource for the extension.